$30,000 in Scholarships for Young Professionals

 The Security Industry Association (SIA) created this new RISE scholarship to support the professional development goals of young security professionals just like you.
 The RISE scholarship program is open to employees of SIA member companies who want to expand their professional knowledge in the areas of human resources, information technology, marketing/sales, project management, security engineering, and risk management.

-Through this scholarship program, 10 scholarships worth $1,000 each will be offered.
+Through this scholarship program, 10 scholarships worth $3,000 each will be offered.
 Each scholarship will allow the recipient to complete a professional development course or education program.
 This scholarship is a win-win -- for both you as the applicant and for your employer.
+(Not part of RISE yet?
+Learn more here.)

 Open to RISE Members Who Are Employees of SIA Member Companies